 Filing an Injury Claim

 Filing a personal injury lawsuit can be an overwhelming experience filled with plenty of obstacles and confusing legal jargon.
-Hiring an experienced attorney to guide you through the process of filing a claim and seeing it through to trial, if necessary, is one of the best decisions you can make for yourself if you have been seriously injured.
+Hiring an experienced attorney to guide you through the process of filing a personal injury claim and seeing it through to trial, if necessary, is one of the best decisions you can make for yourself if you have been seriously injured.

 At the Tenge Law Firm, LLC, we meet with clients promptly after their accidents to talk about the circumstances surrounding their cases, their injuries, and what constitutes a viable personal injury claim.
-Prior to and during your initial face to face, free consultation, we will probably ask you to compile documents, photos (if any), insurance information, and medical records and bills.
+Prior to and during your initial in-person, free consultation, we will probably ask you to compile documents, photos (if any), insurance information, and medical records and bills.
 Your claim cannot proceed unless we have this type of documentation.

 How Do I Know If I Have a Personal Injury Claim in Colorado?

 Most people do not believe they have a personal injury case or, if they do, they are afraid to go to trial and fight for compensation.
-The trauma after an accident can leave people wanting a return to normalcy and most do not want to deal with the anxiety of a court room because they do not feel that the law has always been on their side.
+The trauma after an accident can leave people wanting a return to normalcy and most do not want to deal with the anxiety of a courtroom because they do not feel that the law has always been on their side.

 To present a valid claim against an insurance company or jury – and, more importantly, to win a case – you must first establish the following aspects of the case: